unsw-cse-comp99-3900/capstone-project-25t3-9900-h11b-donut/django_backend/test/backend_test.md

 These tests collectively ensure that the course, enrollment, and task-management subsystem behaves predictably under both normal and exceptional scenarios.
 They verify that invalid configurations are rejected, duplicate or inconsistent states are prevented, and that data integrity is consistently maintained during operations such as task creation, enrollment attempts, and full course removal.

-# 2. Alignment With Project Testing Guidelines
+# 2. Project Testing Coverage

 | Guideline                      | Our Coverage                                                                 |
 |-------------------------------|-------------------------------------------------------------------------------|